-While there are boots that say they can be machine-washed, they are made of synthetic materials that look quite similar.
-True sheepskin and UGG brand boots are made from a real animal hide that has been tanned to create the soft finish and should be hand-cleaned and never tossed in a washer.
+While there are certain brands of boots that can be machine-washed, they are made of synthetic materials that look quite similar to sheepskin.
+True sheepskin and UGG brand boots are made from a real animal hide that has been tanned to create the soft finish.
+They should be hand-cleaned and never tossed in a washer.

 For overall cleaning, there are detergents made for cleaning leather.
 Follow the directions carefully and shampoo your boots.
 Allow the boots to slowly air dry.
 Remember, no high heat!

 Working Time: Varies based on the type of stain

 Total Time: Varies based on the type of stain